schoenemeyer/WRF3.8.1-in-Azure-Batch/README.md

 > _POOL_NODE_COUNT =  <br/>

 5. Run the Python Script.
 It will create the pool, the job and the task on the number of nodes automatically.
 For this particular lab we use H16r machines and CentOS-HPC 7.4.
-After the run has finished, the performance output is stored at the BLOB Storage.
+After the run has finished, the performance output is stored at the BLOB Storage in the folder wrf of your storage account.

 ```
 python batch_submit.py -i data/namelist.input
 ```

 6. Open Batchlabs and monitor the status.
+You can see the status of the nodes, the total cost as well as current quota.
+Also after this exercise, you can change your preferred settings and make a request for increased quota.

-7. Install the Storage Explorer from https://azure.microsoft.com/en-us/features/storage-explorer/ to easily transfer your results
+7. Install the Storage Explorer from https://azure.microsoft.com/en-us/features/storage-explorer/ to browse and easily transfer your results .

 ### Acknowledgement